bombjr/GTS_Plugin-1/README.md

 This is the source for the [Gianttess Mod - Size matters NG](https://www.nexusmods.com/skyrimspecialedition/mods/37823?tab=description) SKSE plugin.

-Monke coding with new features/expansions by Sermit.
+Monke coding with new features/expansions by Sermit and Arial.
 Very complex parts (98% of DLL code) done by Andy.

 Still WIP